syncfusion-content/javascript-docs/js/api/ejUploadbox.md

-Sets the text for the inside the dialog popup.
+Property for applying the text to the Dialog title and content headers.